[LUM#16] Jules, age 7½: “Is it better to drink bottled water or tap water?”

 the environment?

 People often choose to drink bottled water because they think it tastes better than tap water.
-The taste of water comes from its mineral salts and trace elements.
-Groundwater is in contact with rocks and will have more minerals than river water.
-Bottled water comes mainly from groundwater and springs, whereas tap water can also be taken from lakes and rivers: this is the case for almost 40% of tap water in France.
-Tap water can have an unpleasant taste due to the chlorine used to disinfect it, but simply leave the uncapped carafe of water in the fridge for a few hours: the smell and taste of chlorine will disappear.
+The taste of water comes from mineral salts and trace elements.
+Water that comes from underground aquifers is in contact with rocks and will have more minerals than water that comes from a river.
+Bottled water comes mainly from groundwater and springs, while tap water can also be taken from lakes and rivers: this is the case for almost 40% of tap water in France.
+Tap water can have an unpleasant taste due to the chlorine used to disinfect it, but simply leaving the water jug uncovered in the refrigerator for a few hours will remove the smell and taste of chlorine.

 People often think that bottled water is safer, but in France,

 tap water is treated and disinfected.
-It is regularly monitored and subjected to very strict health standards, enabling us to drink it without risk every day.
-Tap water is therefore said to be safe to drink.
-Bottled water is not always potable, as some mineral waters do not necessarily meet these standards, and it is not advisable to drink the same mineral water every day.
-In fact, consuming too much or too little of certain minerals is not good for long-term health.
+It is regularly monitored and subject to very strict health standards, which means we can drink it safely every day.
+Tap water is therefore considered safe to drink.
+Bottled water is not always safe to drink, as some mineral waters do not necessarily meet these standards, and it is not advisable to drink the same mineral water every day.
+In fact, consuming too much or too little of certain minerals is not good for your health in the long term.

 For the environment, limit plastic bottles